JENKINS

 What I Can Do Later

-Create a functional version of the design thoroughly understand the feasibility.
+Create a functional version of the design to thoroughly understand the feasibility.

 What I Would Do Differently